National Centre for Domestic Violence Logo

 Domestic Abuse and Violence Emergency Legal Protection

-A free, fast emergency injunction service to survivors of domestic abuse and violence regardless of their financial circumstances, race, gender or sexual orientation.
+A free, fast emergency injunction service to those at risk of all forms of domestic abuse regardless of their financial situation, ethnicity, gender or sexuality.

-Our award-winning free service allows anyone who has recently experienced or been threatened with domestic abuse or violence to apply for an emergency court injunction.
+Our award-winning free service allows anyone who has recently experienced or been threatened with domestic abuse to apply for an emergency court injunction, including those who cannot access or afford legal aid funding.
+We assess each case based on their individual circumstances and advise on the most suitable course of action.
+We also signpost to other avenues of support.

 Make a referral for an Injunction